EleonoraDagiene/EleonoraDagiene/README.md

 ### :woman_technologist: About Me :

-Currently, I'm pursuing my PhD research on book evaluation and quantitative research assessment at CWTS, Leiden University. <br> My goal is to finish my PhD thesis  and **work as _data analist_ or _data scientist_ in the nearest future.**
+Currently, I'm pursuing PhD research on book evaluation and quantitative research assessment at CWTS, Leiden University. <br> My goal is to finish my PhD thesis  and **work as _data analist_ or _data scientist_ in the nearest future.**

 Here in GITHUB, I'm sharing some datasets from my research projects.